Zhivago Duncan

-Zhivago Duncan is a contemporary artist currently based in Mexico City.
+Zhivago Duncan is an American contemporary artist of Syrian and Danish descent. currently based in Mexico City.
 His works ranges from paintings, sculpture and mixed media to substantial installations including complex, mesmeric mechanical fantasies.

 Collections

 Collections include the Saatchi Gallery, where he has exhibited in the major Gesamtkuntswerk exhibition of new art from Germany.
 Zhivago has also exhibited in the UK and Germany.
 On a recent approach to Bruno Brunett, director of leading Berlin gallery Contemporary Fine Arts at an art fair the artist introduced himself with "I’m Zhivago Duncan.
 Someone told me you’re the only man with the balls to sell my work."